-Despite the pet allergy symptoms they sometimes give us - like coughing and sneezing - we still want our pets around.
+Despite the allergy symptoms they sometimes give us - like coughing and sneezing - we still want our pets around.

-Keeping pets out of the room you spend the most time in will go a long way toward reducing exposure to pet allergens.
-After all, your cozy bed is a snug spot for animal dander to settle in, too.
+Keeping pets out of the bedroom - the room you spend the most time in - will go a long way toward reducing your exposure to pet allergens - and your symptoms of pet allergies.

 To peacefully coexist, you'll need to wash your bed linens at least once a week in the hottest water safe for your sheets.
 Your comforter, blanket, and pillows should be washed at least monthly.

+Damp-wipe or vacuum your blinds regularly - they're a virtual magnet for animal dander, dust, and more.
 Dust all the rooms in your home carefully, being sure to hit every nook and corner cranny.

 Have a non-allergic friend or family member bathe Fido or Fluffy once a week in a tub filled with lukewarm water and a pet shampoo or your own (mild) hair shampoo to remove excess dander.

-Train your pet to stay off the furniture.
-If your cat or dog is already used to taking a nap there, cover upholstered chairs and couches with a sheet or towel that will serve to trap animal dander.
-Wash these covers regularly.
+Train your pet to stay off the furniture to prevent the flare-up of your pet allergies.
+If your cat or dog is accustomed to taking a nap there, cover upholstered chairs and couches with a sheet or towel that will serve to trap animal dander.

-Keep pet dander far from your breathing space by regularly cleaning (at least once a month) your carpets and rugs.
+Heard the saying "Snug as a bug in a rug"?
+'Nuff said.
+Keep pet dander far from your breathing space by regularly cleaning (at least once a month), and vacuuming (at least weekly) your carpets and rugs.

-Choose a turtle, fish, or lizard instead of a furry pet if you're looking for a new pet.
-You're less likely to be allergic to fish, turtles and lizards than to cats or dogs.
+Choose a turtle, fish, or lizard instead of a furry pet if you're looking for a new pet and have pet allergies.
+You're less likely to be allergic to fish, turtles, and lizards than to cats or dogs.

 Finally, don't get sucked in by those "hypoallergenic" pet claims.
 There's no such thing as a 100 percent hypoallergenic dog or cat.